waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### A. Agent Failures & Lessons Learned
 - **`battle_strategist_agent` (Flawed Knowledge):** The agent repeatedly hallucinated Pokémon types from their nicknames.
 I have performed a major overhaul of its system prompt to force it to use only the provided type data, forbidding any inference.
-- **`puzzle_master_agent` (Pathing Logic Flaw):** The agent suggested interactions with unreachable NPCs.
+- **`puzzle_master_agent` (Pathing Logic Flaw - FIXED):** The agent suggested interactions with unreachable NPCs.
 It has been refined to check for a valid path before suggesting an action.

 ### B. Tool Flaws & Consolidations
 - **`advanced_pathfinder` (Fixed):** The tool now correctly treats `closed_gate` tiles as impassable.